 Interpretation: Client-centered case management practice occurs within parameters imposed by the program and agency.
-As such, the case manager maintains client focus and simultaneously allocates service resources and provides critical feedback regardingmonitors program, agency, and delivery system performance.
+As such, the case manager maintains client focus and simultaneously allocates service resources and monitors program, agency, and delivery system performance.
 Thus, the case manager is responsible both for delivering appropriate services to the client and for carefully managing the financial resources of the program(s).